Argentinian Spanish curse words

 Keep your ears perked, you’ll certainly hear some of these sooner or later.

-If you’re serious about learning the small things that make Argentinian Spanish different, visit the Argentinian Spanish Crash Course.
+If you’re serious about learning to curse like a mother fucker, check out the Argentinian Spanish Curse Words Guide.
 After all, the devil is in the details.

 Happy Spanish learning!